 - work in butcher shops or in the butchery department of supermarkets

 - work in conditions that may be cold, due to moving in and out of freezers, and hazardous, due to working with knives.

 Whare Rutene jokes that he decided to become a butcher because he liked the idea of playing with knives.
 "But once I gave it a shot I found there's a lot more to it than using knives."

 Pre-employment training the first step

 Whare's first step in becoming a butcher was completing a pre-employment course in meat retailing.
 "We learned about the different types of meat and how to break a carcass down into different cuts.
-You also learn how to use and take care of the equipment, and provide good service to your customers."
+We also learned how to use and take care of the equipment, and provide good service to customers."

 Getting a job and getting promoted

 Whare went on to complete his apprenticeship at a supermarket butchery, and eight months after he qualified he was promoted to assistant manager.